hyperledger-labs/weaver-dlt-interoperability/core/drivers/fabric-driver/readme.md

 ### Setup

 The .env (check .env.template, more information [here](#Environment-variables)) and config.json files need to be checked and updated to match the network and relay that it will be connecting to.
 The .env contains information related to the network and relay.
-The config.json contains information about the admin, user and ca that is used when connecting to the network.
+The config.json contains information about the ca admin, user and its org, that is used when connecting to the network.

 ### Running